 - Ugljevik III (2×350 MW) – no financing yet.
 Two Chinese companies entered the project in 2021.

 As well as new coal capacity, Bosnia and Herzegovina plans a large amount of new hydropower, which is proving even more controversial than the coal plants.
-Numerous concessions have been issued to private companies in the last two decades but construction started very slowly.
-However in recent years it has picked up, causing increasing resistance in places like Fojnica, Kruščica and on the Neretvica and Buna.
+In the last decade, more than 100 small hydropower plants have been built, causing widespread public resistance in places like Fojnica, Kruščica and on the Neretvica and Buna.

-BIH’s 2020 target for renewable energy was 40 per cent, and in 2019 it achieved 37.6 per cent, making it unlikely that the target was met.
+BIH’s 2020 target for renewable energy was 40 per cent, which it almost met.
+However, this was mainly due to burning wood for heating as it did not meet its electricity sub-target.
 Like other countries in the region, Bosnia and Herzegovina over-relied on hydropower plans, while dragging its feet on wind and solar.

 Estimates of the country’s renewable energy potential vary widely, depending on whether environmental criteria are used and what economic assessment is used.
 Some estimates of cost-competitive potential for solar PV and wind include: